FFmpeg/FFV1/ffv1.md

 `RGB`:   A reference to the method of storing the value of a `Pixel` by using three numeric values that represent Red, Green, and Blue.

 `YCbCr`: A reference to the method of storing the value of a `Pixel` by using three numeric values that represent the luma of the `Pixel` (Y) and the chrominance of the `Pixel` (Cb and Cr).
-YCbCr word is used for historical reasons and currently references any color space relying on 1 luma `Sample` and 2 chrominance `Samples` e.g. YCbCr, YCgCo or ICtCp.
-Exact meaning of the three numeric values is unspecified.
+YCbCr word is used for historical reasons and currently references any color space relying on 1 luma `Sample` and 2 chrominance `Samples`, e.g. YCbCr, YCgCo or ICtCp.
+The exact meaning of the three numeric values is unspecified.

 `TBA`:   To Be Announced.
 Used in reference to the development of future iterations of the FFV1 specification.
 -------- --------------------------------------------------------------